 That is the end of a busy week.
 Weekend is coming and we take the opportunity to combine a quick shopping session with a rapid lunch in one of the popular mall in town: Ocean Supermarket in Tamwe.

-These large concrete structures are typically challenging for mobile operators as mobile signal struggle to reach the lowest floors.
+These large concrete structures are typically challenging for mobile operators as wireless signal struggle to reach the lowest floors.
 The usual workaround is called In-Building Service (IBS) that aim to resolve the in-building network coverage problems by installing signal “repeaters” inside the building.

 It is only the second chapter of our Internet journey in Yangon and our test protocol already starts to raise some valid questions.

-What do we do if the network is so bad that we cannot even run the tests?
+What do we do if the mobile network is so bad that we cannot even run the tests?

 Shall we move to a new location?
 That won’t be fair for the other operators.
 Shall we disqualify the bad performers?
 That is an option.